Medic5700/Programming-Quick-Reference/ReadMe.txt

 Meant as an informal quick reference for some of the programming languages I've used (and alot that I only kindof started to/wanted to learn) over the years.
 It's for those cases where you haven't programmed in a language for years, and you just want to know the syntax of a simple if else.
-It's a big mess, and a bit sloppy, but it's proven usefull enough, hopefully it will prove usefull enough to someone else too.
+It's a big mess, and a bit sloppy, but it's proven usefull.
-//note: trying to determin how much of a redesign is needed, may use python3 section as a template for the rest
+It is constantly evolving and being added to.